CSC511-Fall2019/Project-Readme-Format/README.md

 ## User stories

 ### Required
+ * [x] User can enter total bill amount
- * [x] User can choose between at least three tip tiers (15%, 18%, 20%)
+ * [x] User can choose between at least three tip tiers (e.g. 15%, 18%, 20%) and see the total tip
- * [x] User can set a persistant default tip value in the settings screen
+ * [x] User can see the total with tip

 ### Optional

- * [x] Add custom styling to the calculator inputs
+ * [x] Add custom CSS to the calculator inputs
+ * [ ] Add a light/dark color theme toggle on the page
+ * [ ] User can enter tax amount
+ * [ ] Page is optimized for the viewport/browser size (i.e. scales to mobile & desktop sizes)
- * [ ] Remember the bill amount when the user re-opens the browser
+ * [ ] Remember the previous bill amount when the user re-opens the browser
  * [ ] Use locale specific currency and currency separators.
- * [ ] Add a light/dark color theme toggle on the page

 ### Extra

- * Anything extra?

-Notes:

-Spent some additional time researching and playing with color options, and looking at
+ * Any extra features not mentioned?

 ## GIF Walkthrough